ShihaMohan235/shopping-cart/README.md

 ## Prerequisites

-Node js with version greater than 10 should be installed
+Node js with version greater than 10 should be installed.

 ## Development server